boffinism/arcana/README.md

 These are the things that affect an object.
 They do not need to return a value, but they should accept two or more arguments - a hash of refinements (see below), and the object(s) to affect.

 ###Refinements
 Refinements are used to build an option hash to pass to an action to modify it.
-They should accept and return a hash.
+They should accept a hash to which they can add key-value pairs.

 ##Parsing spells
 The Demon reads spells by breaking them into semantic blocks.
 There are two types of semantic block, an Object and a Verb (named after the building blocks of sentences - the Subject is the Demon itself).
 A valid spell comprises one or more Objects followed by a Verb.